Deer Management Plan

 Three Rivers Park District actively works to keep white-tailed deer herds in balance with the available habitat.
-As part of its deer management plan, scheduled archery and shotgun hunts are offered at several parks.
+As part of our deer management plan, scheduled hunts are offered at several parks.
 Upcoming hunt information is listed below when available.

 Sharpshooting with trained staff is also used to remove deer from areas not suitable for hunting.
 Each year, aerial deer surveys are conducted in January or February to help determine where deer hunts should take place.